 - BSBWHS414 Contribute to WHS risk management

 - BSBWHS415 Contribute to implementing WHS management systems

 - BSBWHS416 Contribute to workplace incident response.

 Furthermore, ASA staff must inform the prospective learner that this course does require an amount of reading, writing (including calculations) and the ability to access and interpret information.
-A good command of the English language is important, access to and familiarity with the use of computer technology, legal framework, the capacity to manage relatively complex tasks with an awareness of how they contribute to operational and strategic goals and use systematic analytical processes to evaluate options.
+Good command of the English language is important, access to and familiarity with the use of computer technology, legal framework, the capacity to manage relatively complex tasks with an awareness of how they contribute to operational and strategic goals and use systematic analytical processes to evaluate options.

 Pathway From the Qualification

-After achieving this qualification, Candidates may progress to higher level qualifications within and/or across the Health and Safety
+After achieving this qualification, candidates may progress to higher-level qualifications within and/or across the Health and Safety.

 Our college recognises the skills and knowledge that students may have gained through previous studies, workplace and life experience.
 They may be entitled to gain recognition of prior learning before or after commencing the course that may exempt them from attending one or more units.
 Students who believe they already have the skills and knowledge required to demonstrate competency can request a copy of the RPL application form.
 Students are provided with information regarding the evidence required for each qualification and must provide valid, sufficient, current and authentic evidence to demonstrate competency.
 RPL is based on a portfolio and interview approach, where students accept the main responsibility for identifying, gathering and submitting evidence about their achievement of the competencies.
 The RPL process may involve a practical demonstration assessment too.

 No work placement and industry membership providers for this course at this time.

 Additional supports and services